edwintye/edwintye.github.io/_posts/2021-08-29-using-envoy-to-bridge-a-kubernetes-migration.md

 environment and requires some extra effort as shown here.

 ### Parallel run and sunsetting
-A massive benefit is that we have "dog food" the api, and have in some cases inform our customers exactly how we use them internally.
+A massive benefit here is that we have "dog food" the api.
+In some cases we have even informed our customers exactly how we use the api internally.
 In theory (from my personal perspective), both the build and documentation should be shared with the customer verbatim because there isn't any secrets.
 We simply invoke the [openapi generator](https://github.com/OpenAPITools/openapi-generator) to create the client library and wrap it round with some